c2lang/c2compiler/README.md

         -> rename debugPrint -> diagPrint
     -> ALSO need expr.printLiteral()
         -> printLiteral does NOT print colors
-- C2C: FIX object sizes (Stmt should be 4 bytes, not aligned yet) ast_Stmt = 4
-    ast_IfStmt = 24
-    ast_Expr = 16
-    ast_ParenExpr = 24
-    -> type must be u32 or i32 (C99)
-    -> keep track of how many bits are left.
-If the field doesn't fit, a next one is created (no straddling) -> if followed by a non-bitfield, left = 0;
-    -> add a lot of unit tests
-    -> ini combination with packed?
-    TEMP: try reverting c2c to generate sizeof(x) instead of number -> big.c2 -> 309 ipv 488 blocks!
 - move SrcLoc to ast_helper?
 - Give every Type a PtrType* ptr, since we can re-use efficiently.
 Since many types will have pointers to them, this is not so bad.